Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks live status of 5 specific 0G components, using a specific verb 'Check' and listing all components (Storage, Chain, Compute, KV, DA).
-It distinguishes from sibling tools like agent_wallet_status or check_paywall.
+The description clearly states the tool checks live status of all 5 0G components (Storage, Chain, Compute, KV, DA), using a specific verb and resource.
+This distinguishes it from sibling tools which are all commerce/payment related.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.